hsh0321/hsh0321.github.io/_posts/2019-05-20-fingerPrint.md

 title:  "FingerPrint Detection(OpenCV)"
 author: HSH
 categories: [ Project ]
-tags: [ Unity,ARcore,Tensorflow,Android ]
+tags: [ OpenCV,Digital Image Processing,Fingerprint ]
-image:
+image: assets/images/fingerprint.jpg
-rating:
+rating: 5.0
 ---

 Within the Hôtel de Crillon, which was built in 1758, Les Ambassadeurs operated as a restaurant since the mid-19th century.
 It reached its peak of fame as a restaurant and nightclub (a café-concert) in the last three decades of the 19th century.